 Strengths Spotting can be a useful warm-up for an existing team or group, and works best if the facilitator gives an example positive story to get things started.
-Find the Strengths Spotting Worksheet here.
+Find the comprehensive Strengths Spotting Worksheet in the Positive Psychology Toolkit©.

 As noted earlier, most therapy groups begin with each member “checking in,” providing any progress updates, and perhaps sharing something interesting about their week or something they have learned since the last session.
 If you are working with members that don’t jump at the chance to speak in front of the group, having a specific set of questions to guide the check-in process can be helpful.

 Group therapist Amanda Fenton provides an excellent set of guidelines and suggestions for check-in questions.

 Fenton (2014) encourages therapists to ask themselves these questions when considering an effective check-in question:

 - How much time do you have for the check-in?
 Two sentences?
 Two minutes?
 Five minutes?

 - How can the check-in connect and support the rest of the agenda and the overall purpose of the gathering?